-Making Biotech Products in a Quality Environment Proposed to review and further illustrate the importance of quality in a laboratory environment, with special emphasis on how a guality system directly impacts laboratory scientists.
+BIOTECH 10007152 Making Biotech Products in a Quality Environment 2 Credits/Units

+Proposed to review and further illustrate the importance of quality in a laboratory environment, with special emphasis on how a quality system directly impacts laboratory scientists.
 This laboratory-based course will revolve around the creation of a product to be used in other courses in the biotechnology curriculum.
 Students will create the product, as well as monitor the quality of the process.
 Time constraints would mean that not every aspect of a quality system could be modeled or discussed; however, even a single course in this area would be invaluable to our students for both review of concepts and employability.

-Quality Regulations and Standards for Biotechnology
+BIOTECH 10007155 Quality Regulations and Standards for Biotechnology 2 Credits/Units